Noahscratch493/wii-desktop/README.md

 **Live site:** [noahscratch493.github.io](https://noahscratch493.github.io)

-This site is a **fully interactive Windows 10–style personal desktop**, but everything is about me, Noah.
+This site is a **fully interactive Windows 10–style personal desktop**, but everything is about me, Noahscratch493.
 It’s a playful mix of nostalgia, humor, and creativity, designed to feel like a miniature Windows 10 computer running in your browser.

 ---